How to Operate the OtoSimple II Unit

 STEP FOUR – VERIFY HEARING PROBLEMS

-- Holding the OtoSimple unit away from the subject, turn the unit on and sequence to the frequency the subject lowered their hand or didn’t hear the change to the next frequency.
+- Holding the OtoSimple II unit away from the subject, turn the unit on and sequence to the frequency the subject lowered their hand or didn’t hear the presented frequency.

-- Hold the button down until the green light begins to flash.
+- Hold the button down until the green light turns red and begins to flash.